ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/04-common-misunderstandings.md

 always the same.
 Thus, the distinction between an upper and a lower bound is only worthwhile when you have incomplete knowledge about the thing being measured.
-We can use the $\Theta$-notation to indicate that there is no meaningful difference between what we know about the growth rates of the upper and lower bound (which is usually the case for simple algorithms).
+We can use the $\Theta$ notation to indicate that there is no meaningful difference between what we know about the growth rates of the upper and lower bound (which is usually the case for simple algorithms).
 <!-- OPENDSA: END -->